pgporada/getting-started-with-terraform/README.md

 # Overview
 This will get you set up to start using Terraform for your project.
+What you choose to do with the underlaying infrastructure is your choice.
+I have used this Terraform code, combined with Ansible for provisioning data onto server, for over two years.

 - - - -
 # Setup